broken-bytes/hyve-lang/docs/guide/structs.md

 :::note
 Functions inside structs are called *methods*.

-They automatically have a hidden `self` parameter than can be used inside of the function. `self` always points to the object itself.
+They automatically have access to `self`. `self` always points to the object itself.
 :::

 ## Initialisation